Train at America's First Age-Friendly Health System

-Our 1-year Geriatrics Medicine Fellowship aims to train geriatricians who will provide and promote high quality care for older adults, and who will become leaders able to effectively advocate for the growing number of older adults in our society.
-We accept two fellows per year.
+Our 1-year Geriatric Medicine Fellowship trains geriatricians to provide and promote high quality care for older adults at Baystate Health—recognized by the Institute for Healthcare Improvement as the first age-friendly health system in the U.S. We accept two fellows per year.

-We are fortunate to have close affiliations with community organizations including the Alzheimer's Association Massachusetts Chapter, Western Regional Office, Baystate Visiting Nurse Association and Hospice, and Greater Springfield Senior Services, Inc.
+You'll also benefit from our close affiliation with community organizations including, the Alzheimer's Association, Western Regional Office, Baystate Home Health and Hospice, and Greater Springfield Senior Services, Inc.

 Expanded Educational and Clinical Opportunities

 Dr. Maura Brennan, Geriatric Medicine Fellowship program director, is also the lead on a Geriatrics Workforce Enhancement award that funds our Geri-Pal TLC program—one of only 48 federally supported geriatrics education centers.

 This 5-year multimillion dollar workforce and education grant supports quality improvement, clinical innovation, collaboration with community-based organizations, and coaching/support for primary care partners working with older adults.
 Fellows can easily get involved in exciting work such as these current initiatives:

 - Project ECHO series (video coaching of clinicians at primary care sites)

 - Internal Medicine residents performing basic geriatrics evaluations on their own older primary care patients

 - Annual Immersion Course in Geriatrics and Palliative Care

 Acute Care for Elders (ACE) Initiative